-An external floating roof tank may be subject to Subpart CC control requirements if it manages hazardous waste which has an annual average concentration of VO at the point of waste origination equal to or exceeding 500 ppm by weight (ppmw) as measured by methods specified in 40 CFR 265.1084(a).
-Equipment such as piping that is associated with the external floating roof tank may also be subject to RCRA air rules.
+A pressure tank may be subject to Subpart CC control requirements if it manages hazardous waste which has an annual average concentration of VO at the point of waste origination equal to or exceeding 500 ppm by weight (ppmw) as measured by methods specified in 40 CFR 265.1084(a).
+Equipment such as piping that is associated with the pressure tank may also be subject to RCRA air rules.
 Piping and associated equipment which feeds the tank may be subject to Subpart BB regulations if it contains or contacts hazardous wastes with organic concentrations of at least 10 percent by weight.
 Other equipment which exists downstream of the Subpart CC affected tank may, or may not, be subject to RCRA air rules depending on the VO concentration of waste in the equipment.